molgenis/molgenis-service-armadillo/doc/adr/0003-implement-method-security-using-datashield4j.md

 ## Context

-We need some way of being sure that there is no malicious script execution on the DataSHIELD environment
+We need some way of being sure that there is no malicious script execution on the DataSHIELD environment.

 ## Decision